uynitsuj/lerobot_teleoperator_yamactiveleader/README.md

 ```
 After running this command, you need to log out and log back in (or reboot) for the group membership to take effect.

-  To verify it worked after logging back in:
-  groups

-  You should see dialout in the list.